jeeneo/fonts/readme.md

 ## Fonts manager

 > [!IMPORTANT]
-> This app has been put under maintenance-only mode.
+> This app has been put under low-maintenance.
 I no longer own a Samsung device to guarantee it will work.

 <div align="center">
   <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/01.png"